The Human Truth Foundation

 ...

-Syria is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Syria does better than average in terms of speed of uptake of HR treaties18.
-But that's it.
-Syria has problems.
-It does worse than average when it comes to its nominal commitment to Human Rights19 (still good for Asia), opposing gender inequality20 (amongst the worst in Asia) and in freethought21.
-It falls into the worst-performing 20 in terms of commentary in Human Rights Watch reports22, supporting personal, civil & economic freedoms23 (one of the highest in Asia) and in supporting press freedom24 (amongst the worst in Asia).
-And finally, it is the worst in LGBT equality25.
-The Syrian government has "conducted deliberate and indiscriminate attacks against civilians", including "numerous chemical weapons attacks", with support of Russia and Iran26.
-Together they have "withheld humanitarian aid, employed starvation as war tactic" and used torture on perceived enemies26.
+Syria is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
+Syria does worse than average in its nominal commitment to Human Rights19 (still high for Asia), eliminating modern slavery20, opposing gender inequality21 (one of the highest in Asia), its average Freedom in the World rating and in freethought22.
+It sits amongst the bottom 20 in commentary in Human Rights Watch reports23, supporting personal, civil & economic freedoms24 (amongst the worst in Asia) and in supporting press freedom25 (one of the highest in Asia).
+And finally, it is the worst in LGBT equality26.
+Studies have found that nearly one in four women have been beaten by their husbands27, and, far too many communities in Syria permit and practice barbaric honour killings27, which in almost all cases are done by families against female kin who are perceived to have challenged male dominance.
+The Syrian government has "conducted deliberate and indiscriminate attacks against civilians", including "numerous chemical weapons attacks", with support of Russia and Iran28.
+Together they have "withheld humanitarian aid, employed starvation as war tactic" and used torture on perceived enemies28.
 Russia and China have been blocking and vetoing the United Nation's efforts to stem mass atrocities, and have prevented the International Criminal Court from starting direct investigations.
-Many non-state armed groups are also committing atrocities26.
+Many non-state armed groups are also committing atrocities28.

 For tables, charts and commentary, see: